perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 <tr><td>Integrated Graphics: Disabled / Enabled (according to SMBIOS)</td></tr>
 </table>

-### OpenCore 0.7.6
+### OpenCore 0.8.5

-I have used the latest OpenCore version, 0.7.6, with the same settings that I use for Big Sur.
+I have used OpenCore version 0.8.5.
 For the installation to be successful, 3 parameters related to security must be set:

 - `SecureBootModel=j160` or `SecureBootModel=Default` in config.plist (Apple secure boot `j160` corresponds to MacPro7,1 and `Default` sets the same model as in SMBIOS)
 - SIP enabled (`csr-active-config=00000000` in config.plist)
 - Gatekeeper enabled (`sudo spctl --master-enable` in Terminal).

-These security options can be changed after installation as they do not are required for Monterey to run.
+These security options can be changed after installation as they do not are required for Big Sur / Monterey / Ventura to run.

 ### SMBIOS

-SMBIOS model that works best on my Monterey system is MacPro7,1.
+SMBIOS model that works best on my systems is iMac19,1.
 This Mac model requires:

+- AMD dGPU as main card
+- Intel 630 iGPU enabled in BIOS
+- iGPU code for headless mode in config.plist.

+MacPro7,1 SMBIOS can be set if desired.
+It works also very well.
+This Mac model requires:

-- AMD RX 580 dGPU as main card
+- AMD dGPU as main card
 - Intel 630 iGPU disabled in BIOS
-- RestrictEvents.kext to avoid RAM misconfiguration warnings.
+- RestrictEvents.kext to avoid RAM misconfiguration warnings
+- CPUFriend.kext: not mandatory but in my opinion it improves CPU Power Management.

 ### CPUFriend.kext